 - 1. The top bracket consists of the top four teams after round two. - 2.
-If moving a team(s) to the top bracket created an odd number in the second bracket, the bottom team of the second bracket and the top team of the bottom bracket are bracketed together to create a two-team third bracket. - E. Provided there are no conflicts, the team at the top of a bracket is matched with the lowest ranked team of that same bracket, the second ranked team is matched with the second to lowest team within that same bracket, and so forth, until all teams are paired. - F. Normally, a team does not meet the same opponent twice.
-If this occurs, side performance is alternated. - G. Bracket integrity in power matching supersedes sub-rules A and F.
+If moving a team(s) to the top bracket created an odd number in the second bracket, the bottom team in the second bracket and the top team in the bottom bracket are bracketed together to create a two-team third bracket. - E. Provided there are no conflicts, the team at the top of a bracket is matched with the lowest ranked team in that same bracket, the second ranked team is matched with the second to lowest team within that same bracket, and so forth, until all teams are paired.
+If there is a conflict, drop down one team, and continue pairing. - F. Normally, a team does not meet the same opponent twice.
+If this occurs, side performance is alternated.